dwyl/start-here/new-developer-checklist.md

 ## GitHub

-Github.com is where people share the code they are working on, discover what others are building and collaborate on cool things!
+Github.com is where people share the projects/code they are working on, discover what others are building and collaborate on cool things!

-There are other alternatives for sharing code in a team, but GitHub has become the gathering place for the Open Source community.
+There are other _alternatives_ for sharing code in a team, but GitHub has become the gathering place for the Open Source community.

+### Register

+If you don't already have a GitHub account, get one today!
+(_try and match the username to the one you picked on Twitter for consistency_)

 > https://github.com/

+### Complete Your Profile

+Add some detail to your profile so you are less "_generic_".

+Especially the new "bio" section which lets you link to various places and add a bit of text describing yourself.

-### Gravatar
+#### Gravatar

 GitHub (and other services) use Gravatar to manage your **avatar image**.

 > https://gravatar.com

+### Follow People!

+If you find someone _interesting_ on GitHub, follow them!

+> You can spot a non-coder (*or ex-coder*) a mile away by how _few_ people they follow on GitHub.

+### Star Projects!

+Star the repositories (project) you find _interesting/promising_, both so you can return to them later and to _encourage_ the authors to _continue_ in their quest!

+### Contribute!

+The easiest way to contribute to a project/repository is to read through the documentation (`README.md`) and if you _spot an improvement_, _**create an issue**_!

 ### Set Up SSH Keys for GitHub